OpenMusicKontrollers/notes.lv2/README.md

 	sudo ninja install

-If you want to build with embedded Fira font, just disable fontconfig support (-Duse-fontconfig=diabled).
+If you want to build with embedded Fira font, just disable fontconfig support (-Duse-fontconfig=disabled).
 If fontconfig support is enabled, Fira font MUST be present on your system.

 #### UI